-Do we have procedures in place to handle requests from data subjects to modify, delete or access their personal data?
-Do these procedures comply the new rules under the GDPR?
+Kris Lahiri, Chief Security Officer at EgnyteDo, outlines an eight-step process to prepare for GDPR.
+Do you have procedures in place to handle requests from data subjects to modify, delete or access personal data?
+Do these procedures comply with the new rules under the GDPR?

-Establish employee access authorisation policies to limit access to data and ensure privacy.
-Keep the policies updated to reflect organisational need and to monitor for breaches.
+This checklist establishes employee access authorisation policies to limit access to data and ensure privacy.
+Keep the policies updated to reflect organisational need and monitor for a data breach.

-Try our interactive GDPR course for free here.
+Try our interactive GDPR online training for free here.